-Kalix streamlines your in-house billing process, making the creation & tracking of client invoices, payments, superbills, and insurance billing incredibly easy.
+Kalix streamlines your in-house billing process, making it incredibly easy to create and track client invoices, payments, superbills, and insurance billing.

-When first starting off using Kalix, you must set up your Kalix account.
+When you first start using Kalix, you must set up your Kalix account.
 Once everything is set up, you will not need to modify these settings again.

-Below is an overview of the account set-up progress.
+Below is an overview of the progress of the account set-up.

 Article Contents